Pavlik1400/Install_arch/README.md

 # Install_arch
 Hello, my name is Pasha and this is my guide of Arch linux installation.
 I made it personally for myself, because I'm always accidentally destroying my system.
 But if you like it, you can use it.
 Actually some things, like kernel config, you have to adjust yourself.
-But if you have Lenovo LEGION y530, than this is ideal guide for you
+But if you have Lenovo LEGION y530 (i5-8300H + GTX1050Ti), than this is ideal guide for you

 # Archlinux installation

 So the main installation of the system I took from [This site](https://sollus-soft.blogspot.com/2017/01/arch-linux-windows-10-uefi-systemd-boot.html)

-Firstly check if you're loaded in EFI mode:`evivar -l`
+Firstly check if you're loaded in EFI mode: `evivar -l`

-On my computer wifi won't work without this command: `rfkill unblock all`
+On my computer wifi won't work without turning module on with this  command: `rfkill unblock all`

 Now turn on the Wifi: `wifi-menu`.
 In given menu choose the your wifi and type password